mvvucak/LASV_Sample_Classification/README.md

 This Snakefile classifies contigs from the de novo assembly through several steps:
    - BLASTX using Diamond v.2.0.9 against a Diamond2 database including all RefSeq Proteins and their taxonomy information
    - Custom Python scripts to match each contig to the Lowest Common Ancestor of all its BLASTx hits.
-   - Custom Python scripts to idnetify and extract contigs matching a target taxon (e.g. all contigs with arenavirus hits)
+   - Custom Python scripts to identify and extract contigs matching a target taxon (e.g. all contigs with arenavirus hits)

 Run with `snakemake --snakefile Snakediamond -j {threads}`